petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/customizing-a-data-schema.md

 ## Generating Ticket Data through APIs

-With the custom ticket object created, new ticket entries can be created within Liferay.
+With the custom ticket object finished, new ticket entries can be created within Liferay.
 They can also be imported through the use of the object's REST APIs.

-Run the following command to generate a ticket entry:
+Run the command below to generate a ticket entry:

 ```bash
 ./gradlew :client-extensions:ticket-entry-batch:deploy